 Warning: Disconnect power before servicing.

-LiftMaster 10 Flashes: Lock Mode Active on Your Garage Door Opener
+LiftMaster 10 Flashes: Garage Door Lock Mode Fix

 Quick Answer

-LiftMaster 10 rapid flashes mean Lock Mode is on.
-This mode disables all remotes and wireless keypads so no one can open the garage from outside - useful when going on vacation.
+LiftMaster 10 rapid flashes mean Lock Mode is active.
+This mode disables all remotes and wireless keypads for security.
 To turn off Lock Mode, press and hold the Lock button on the wall console for 2 seconds.

 LiftmasterGaragedoorSeverity: low99% DIY Success